Fault Tolerance by Construction: Fault Equivalence for ZX Diagrams

 But then, we have accounted for 11 out of the 15 potential faults.
 The remaining four faults are accounted for by the corresponding fault gadgets. \end{proof}

-Compared to the 16 possible faults on the circuit, only requiring four fault gadgets is already a substantial improvement.
-However, there are composite circuits that include CNOTs that naturally account for all faults of circuit-level noise without requiring fault gadgets:
+As such, we can not freely translate a CNOT-like ZX diagram under edge-flip noise into a CNOT quantum circuit under circuit-level noise, as the two are not fault-equivalent.
+Compared to the 15 possible faults on the circuit, only requiring to account for four fault gadgets to make the translation fault-equivalent is already a substantial improvement.
+However, going a step further, there are composite circuits that include CNOTs that naturally account for all faults of circuit-level noise without requiring fault gadgets:

 \begin{proposition} Let $C$ be the circuit consisting of a CNOT followed by a Z-basis measurement on the second qubit.
 Then:

 \end{proposition} \begin{proof} Due to the fact that the measurement stabilises $Z$, for each fault previously unaccounted for, there is now a corresponding single edge flip that produces the required effect: